kioan000/CollisionDetector/README.md

 # CollisionDetector

-A smart tool that helps you track DOM element collision in Elm **still not working**
+A smart tool that helps you track DOM element collision in Elm **still an alpha**